 While demolition of a historic property is usually not recommended, procedures are in place to regulate this activity.
+Part of the process for determining viability of alternatives to avoid demolition, should be an economic analysis of the alternatives which should include a no action alternative.
 When alternatives to avoid adversely affecting historic and cultural properties are determined by the consulting parties not to be prudent and feasible, mitigation measures with the SHPO or THPO shall be developed to minimize the potentially adverse effect.
 Mitigation measures shall be appropriate to the nature and importance of the historic and cultural properties in question.
 In all cases, there will be preservation of such physical features as may be prudent and feasible.
 Such measures may include, but are not limited to:

 - Modifying the proposed undertaking through redesign, reorientation of the project site, and other changes;

 - Limiting the magnitude or extent of the proposed undertaking or identified alternatives;

 - Rectifying the potentially adverse effects by rehabilitation, repairing, or restoring the affected resources;

 - Compensating for the potentially adverse effects, for example, through the recovery and interpretation of scientific, prehistoric, historic, and archeological data; and

 - Minimizing potential adverse effects over time through preservation procedures occurring throughout or subsequent to the undertaking.